sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 [todo: think of a good video on cargo cults]

-**The interview process has a specific reason and should be designed rationally to provide an optimal way to check the candidate against the requirements for the role.**
+**The interview process has a specific reason and should be designed rationally to provide an optimal way to check the candidate against the actual requirements for the role.**

-To solve the problem we need to understand the particular requirements for the role and design the optimal set of checks to verify that the candidate fits these requirements.

 I believe that the interview process is very similar to quality control: during the interview we need to quickly and efficiently verify if the candidate matches the requirements.
 Similarly, in software testing, we need to quickly and efficiently verify if the completed task matches the requirements.